-- (a) The first of these requirements will be met by an examination in the essentials of English Grammar, including ordinary grammatical terminology, inflections, syntax, the use of phrases and clauses, and the analysis of the sentence. - (b) The examination in Elementary Rhetoric and Composition will cover as much as is found in books like Lockwood and Emerson's Lessons.
-The candidate will be expected to show a practical knowledge of writing, be able to spell, capitalize and punctuate; and to be familiar with the simpler principles governing paragraphs, and different kinds of whole compositions, including letter-writing. - (c) The requirements in Literature are the Uniform College entrance requirements in English.
+(a).
+GRAMMAR.
+The first of these requirements will be met by an examination in the essentials of English Grammar, including ordinary grammatical terminology, inflections, syntax, the use of phrases and clauses, and the analysis of the sentence.
+One-half unit.

+(b) RHETORIC.
+The examination in Elementary Rhetoric and Composition will cover as much as is found in books like Lockwood and Emerson's Lessons.
+The candidate will be expected to show a practical knowledge of writing, be able to spell, capitalize and punctuate; and to be familiar with the simpler principles governing paragraphs, and different kinds of whole compositions, including letter-writing.
+One and onehalf units.

+(c) LITERATURE.
+The requirements in Literature are the Uniform College entrance requirements in English.
+One and one-half units.